gngrwzrd/UIImageLoader/readme.md

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.

+## Use Case

+This isn't intended to compete with other frameworks like SDWebImage or FastImageCache or be the fastest image cache.
+For average apps that would like to cache images on disk and have some options to control caching, this make a noticeable difference.

+My particular use case was a better disk cache that isn't a NSURLCache, provides some control to decide how best to handle cacheing when a server may not have cache control.
+And get rid of delays or flickering that happens because of NSURLCache being slow.

 ## No Flickering or Noticeable Delayed Loads

 Images that are cached and available on disk load into UIImageView or UIButton almost immediatly.
 This is most noticeable on table view cells.